Spagett1/pineflash/README.md

 On macos simply running `pineflash` will work fine as it doesnt need root privledges.

 # Building
-Install all the dependancies in addition to rust

 # Build Dependancies
 ```
 git